• Loading results...

 Please enter a valid search term

-While there are some known triggers for SVT, such as caffeine, stress and exercise, often an episode has no clear triggers.
-For example, SVT could occur while you are relaxed watching TV or it could wake you up from sleep.
+While there are some known triggers for SVT, such as excess alcohol, or coffee, stress and exercise, often SVT has no clear triggers.
+For example, it could occur while you are relaxed watching TV or it could wake you up from sleep.

-After the first episode of SVT, sometimes no treatment is needed.
-The next attack could occur several years down the road and might not justify taking medication every day.
-When patients experience more than one episode, medicines could help reduce the number of times they occur.
+After the first episode of SVT, you should meet with your doctor to determine if further treatment is needed.
+SVT can reoccur, but it is difficult to know when.
+There can be years between episodes.
+Medicines could help reduce the number of times they occur.
 The most commonly used medications are beta-blockers and calcium channel blockers.
 Other medications such as anti-arrhythmic drugs also could be used.
-But sometimes medications are not that effective, and you could still experience SVT.